Ulrich Krieger: Recent projects

 The basic pattern of long tones and drones, which he worked on his walls of sound releases, is still a matter of exploration in his recent, more experimental and improvising formations.
 More recently he intensified his acoustic electronics saxophone approach in diverse experimental band projects.
 Text of Light is a 2001 founded formation with Lee Ranaldo and Alan Licht, performing along with films of experimental film maker Stan Brakhage (1933–2003).

 Metal Machine Trio began in 2008 together with Lou Reed and Sarth Calhoun as an experimental free rock project.

 In September 2007 he moved to California, where he is professor for composition and experimental sound practice at the California Institute of the Arts.

 In 2017 Krieger composed "Finnegans Longstone," an adapted passage from James Joyce's Finnegans Wake for the Waywords and Meansigns project.

 In April 2021 Krieger presented (together with Wiktor Kociuban) the composition "Bergmal", the excerpts of this multidisciplinary project was presented and streamed under the baton of Kociuban and with Delirium Ensemble.

+Krieger provided contrabass clarinet, saxophones, and conducted string arrangements for experimental rock group Sprain on their 2023 album The Lamb as Effigy.